techstartucalgary/Learn-Git/README.md

 # Learn-Git

 Exercises for learning how to use git.
 This is part of Tech Start UCalgary's git tutorial.
-You can see our slides here: <https://docs.google.com/presentation/d/1VirWHkI8QHIFB2E71R-vqGcnvhAHgFaG7yQ2FHZ677w/edit?usp=sharing>
+You can see our slides [here](<https://docs.google.com/presentation/d/1VirWHkI8QHIFB2E71R-vqGcnvhAHgFaG7yQ2FHZ677w/edit?usp=sharing>)

 Need more detailed documentation?
 Check out the [Tech Start Git Guide](https://docs.techstartucalgary.com/guides/Git_Guide/index.html)